criteo/consul-templaterb/README.md

 This allow to include a template file into another one.
 Beware, it does not check for infinite recursion!
 The template can be either a static file either another template.
-The file has to be a valid template, but can also be raw text (if it is a valid template.
+The file has to be a valid template, but can also be raw text (if it is a valid template) and is resolved with a relative path regarding the file including it.

 Example: